| |

 The ANR piece pictured above is one of at least 2 confirmed examples which may have been struck to test one of those burnishing methods as its surfaces are more matte-like in appearance than the Smithsonian or Heritage 11/03 sale piece which have a brilliant finish and is illustrated below and is shown courtesy of Mike Byers.

-Another, J2186, has with an intermittently reeded edge - 6 reeds per block - as shown below.
+and also J2186 which has an intermittently reeded edge - 5 or 6 reeds per block - as shown below.

-At least one example exists with a fully reeded edge J2187 and was offered in the Bowers and Merena 2006 ANA sale.
+Another example J2187 has a fully reeded edge and was offered in the Bowers and Merena 2006 ANA sale.
+This would have made the dollar coin too similar to a quarter and was almost certainly rejected for that reason.

-A cupro-nickel clad Martha Washington pattern dollar with this same edge is also known and is now listed as J2184.
+A cupro-nickel clad Martha Washington pattern dollar with the intermitent edge device is also known and is now listed as J2184.
 For more on this piece, click here.

 Photo courtesy of Saul Teichman.